Do you have defaults or other negative listings on your credit file? Home loans may still be available

 There are a number of factors that can lead to poor marks on your credit history.
-You may find your credit history damage if you:
+You may find your credit history damaged if you:

 - Have unpaid bills.
 One of the main ways that people will get a bad credit history will be because they have unpaid bills.
 Make sure you keep your payments up to date and on time.

 - Have been late on payments.
-Late payments will also affect your credit history.
-While late repayments will affect the credit history they will not have as much as an effect as unpaid bills.
+Late payments will also affect your credit history but they will not have as much of an effect as unpaid bills.

-- Have been declined a loan.
-If you have recently been declined a home loan then you may get a bad credit rating from this.
+- Have been declined for a loan.
+If you have recently been declined a home loan this will be recorded on your credit file.
 Many lenders will see the decline as a sign that they found something that disqualifies you from a home loan.

-- Have applied too often.
-It is a general rule of thumb that you should only make an enquiry for credit once every six months/ Any more than this could raise a red flag to lenders.
+- Have applied for credit too often.
+It is a general rule of thumb that you should only make an enquiry for credit once every six months.
+Any more than this could raise a red flag to lenders.

 - Have been declared bankrupt.
 If you have been declared bankrupt then you will have a bad credit rating that will stay on your credit rating for seven years.

-When applying for a home loan with bad credit, there are a number of things you can do to help your chances:
+When applying for a home loan with bad credit, there are a number of things borrowers can do to help their chances: